-Speaking at the launch of the housing scheme, the prime minister defended his government’s decision to seek the IMF loan, saying it is being obtained for a short period to bridge yawning external financing gap.
+Speaking at the launch of the Naya Pakistan Housing Project, the prime minister defended his government’s decision to seek the International Monetary Fund (IMF) loan, saying it is being obtained for a short period to bridge yawning external financing gap.

 The prime minister explained it was decided during a meeting either to approach the IMF or friendly countries for a loan to shore up fast depleting foreign currency reserves.

 He said the government faced a short fall of 10 to 12 billion dollars.

 Mr Khan said Pakistan’s debt climbed to Rs 30,000 billions from Rs 6,000 billions over the past ten years, adding that the previous PML-N government left behind a whopping deficit of 18 billion dollars for the incoming government to grapple with.

 He said the present government’s reforms would begin to bear fruit after six months.